andrew/ultimate-awesome/README.md

 - [awesome-LLM-AIOps](https://github.com/Jun-jie-Huang/awesome-LLM-AIOps) - A list of awesome academic researches and industrial materials about Large Language Model (LLM) and Artificial Intelligence for IT Operations (AIOps).
 - [awesome-standard](https://github.com/standard/awesome-standard) - Documenting the explosion of packages in the standard ecosystem!.
 - [awesome-ruby-blogs](https://github.com/Yegorov/awesome-ruby-blogs) - A curated list of Awesome Ruby Blogs and Newsletters for Ruby Developers and Newbies.
+- [awesome-kubernetes-threat-detection](https://github.com/jatrost/awesome-kubernetes-threat-detection) - A curated list of resources about detecting threats and defending Kubernetes systems.
 - [Awesome-Evaluation-of-Visual-Generation](https://github.com/ziqihuangg/Awesome-Evaluation-of-Visual-Generation) - A list of works on evaluation of visual generation models, including evaluation metrics, models, and systems.
 - [awesome-ocr](https://github.com/ChanChiChoi/awesome-ocr) - Papers about ocr.
 - [awesome-courses](https://github.com/fffaraz/awesome-courses) - List of free online programming/CS courses [Massive Open Online Courses].